webdevholland/100-days-of-code/rules.md

 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update my [Log](log.md) with the day's progress and provide a link so that others can see my progress.
 5. I will work on real projects, facing real challenges.
 The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
-(If you've just started learning to code, read [FAQ](FAQ.md))*
+(If you've just started learning to code, read [FAQ](FAQ.md))

-*Note by [webdevholland](https://github.com/webdevholland): I will be building apps in [Brad Schiff's JavaScript course on Udemy](https://www.udemy.com/share/101qIyAkoedF9STQ==/).

 ## Ideas to make this challenge more effective
 1. To increase the chances of success, it's a requirement that you add a link to each of the day posts in the [log](log.md).
 It can be a link to a commit on GitHub, a link to a blog post